chrrochadias/chrrochadias/README.md

-# Hi, I'm Christopher Rocha Dias 👋
+# Christopher Rocha Dias

-**Data Engineer** — I design and deploy data pipelines and AI systems, from proof of concept to production.

-Currently completing a Data Engineering master's program at OpenClassrooms, I'm building end-to-end experience across the full data lifecycle: NoSQL modeling, ELT pipelines, real-time processing, workflow orchestration, and RAG/NLP systems deployed on the cloud.
-Each project below stems from a concrete professional brief and demonstrates a complete, hands-on technical skill set.
+**Ten years building production systems — now working in data engineering.**

+I spent a decade as a backend engineer on systems where being wrong was expensive: payment integrations, a live data-model migration across ~30 tables with zero downtime, and a public platform serving 100k+ users.

+More recently I've specialised into data engineering — a master's in Data Engineering & Data Science, a Databricks Data Engineer Associate certification, and the projects pinned below.

+What I bring to data work is the part that's usually missing: production instinct.
+Models that survive real volume, pipelines that fail loudly rather than silently, and migrations that don't take the platform down.

 📫 [Mail](mailto:christopher.rochadias@gmail.com) · 🔗 [LinkedIn](https://www.linkedin.com/in/christopher-rocha-dias/)